-Reading Group: Readers join and log reading data in Reading Groups.
-A Reading Group has a distinct goal or log.
-The parameters that define how participants log reading are set at the Reading Group level.
+Reading Groups/Activities: Readers join and log reading data in Reading Groups/Activities.
+A Reading Group or Activity has a distinct goal or log.
+The parameters that define how participants log reading are set at the Reading Group/Activity level.

 Reader: A reading program participant who creates and manages his or her own Reader Zone account and logs his or her own reading.